crossplane-contrib/function-cue-archived/docs/CONNECTION_DETAILS.md

 // Following the Schema
 #connectionDetailType: "FromConnectionSecretKey" | "FromFieldPath" | "FromValue"

+#match: {
+	// apiVersion of the object
+	apiVersion: string
+	// kind of the object
+	kind: string
+	// metadata.name of the object
+	name: string
+}

 #connectionDetail: {
+	// Specifies which document to associate this connection detail with
+	Match: #match

 	// Name of the connection secret key that will be propagated to the
 	// connection secret of the composed resource.
 	Name: string